 Conducting a simple industry study like this provides your content marketing teams and broader marketing teams with ammunition for discovery and sales calls.
 This content also becomes shareable on social and searchable for SEO.
 Better is not the opinion of the seller, better is the opinion of the buyer.
 Market research makes certain data is collected among other like-decision makers in the industry you're likely pitching your products or services to.

 You've probably read a number of these "industry reports" or "trend reports" online.
-The companies who sponsor these studies typically consult with a content marketing research firm to design and draft a survey which meets your unique objectives.
+The companies that sponsor these studies typically consult with a content marketing research firm to design and draft a survey that meets your unique objectives.
 The survey is programmed into an online software and then the market research company works with a national or regional panel company to collect survey completes.
 The online panel company manages all of the rewards and fieldwork while the consultant analyzes and reports on all of your results.

 If you think your audience of end-users or decision-makers is too difficult to reach you could be wrong.
 Online panel companies have large databases of potential survey participants that fit a variety of profiles, roles, and industries.